RockwellShah/bitnote/README.md

 ### 🚨 Advanced Protection

-While BitNote looks like a simple app, it has a number of advanced features that help protect you, including:
+While BitNote may look like a simple app, it has a number of advanced features that help protect you, including:

 1. **Opt-In Updates**: BitNote updates are explicitly opt-in, meaning that you have to accept them before they happen.
 This gives you the opportunity to check to make sure the update is safe before applying it.
 <p align="left">